uzairdeveloper223/Install-Kali-Linux-in-termux-on-Android-with-VNC/README.md

 Finally, initiate the installation by running
 # `./'Install Kali.sh'`.
 These steps streamline the process, making it accessible for users to seamlessly install Kali Linux on their Termux environment.
+# After the Kali script is installed you will see a interface like this